ankushk1/Notes-App/README.md

 3. Login with email and password.
 POST-http://localhost:8000/users/login and fill email and password in body/x-www-form-urlencoded.
 A jwt token will be generated, copy it.
 ![alternativetext](screenshots/login.png)

-*NOTE - FOR EVERY OPERATION U NEED THE TOKEN FOR VALIDATION*
+*NOTE - FOR EVERY OPERATION YOU NEED THE TOKEN FOR VALIDATION*

 4. To create a note POST- http://localhost:8000/notes/newNote.
 Go into header.
 Fill one column with content-type = application/json and other with x-access-token = copied token value.